OfficeDev/open-xml-docs/docs/how-to-accept-all-revisions-in-a-word-processing-document.md

     </w:pPr>
 ```

-The element specifies that there was a revision to the paragraph properties at 01-01-2006 by Samantha Smith, and the previous set of paragraph properties on the paragraph was the null set (in other words, no paragraph properties explicitly present under the element).<span class="keyword">pPr</span>**pPrChange**
+The element specifies that there was a revision to the paragraph properties at 01-01-2006 by Samantha Smith, and the previous set of paragraph properties on the paragraph was the null set (in other words, no paragraph properties explicitly present under the element). **pPr** **pPrChange**

 © ISO/IEC29500: 2008.